Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ### Context <a name="overview-context"></a>

 Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
-This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.
+This cost customers $100 per year for membership and offered free grocery deliveries, rather than the normal cost of $10 per delivery.

 For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.
-For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.
+For the next batch of communications, they would like to save costs by *only* mailing customers that were likely to sign up.

-Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
+Based on the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
 This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.

 Let's use Machine Learning to take on this task!
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.
+We first needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Even so, we make sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.

-As we are predicting a binary output, we tested four classification modelling approaches, namely:
+As we are predicting a binary output, we tested four classification modeling approaches, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
-We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
+For each model, we will import the data in the same way but will need to pre-process the data based on the requirements of each particular algorithm.
+We will train & test each model, refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
 <br>
 <br>

 ### Results <a name="overview-results"></a>

+Here, we aimed to
-The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
+1. build a model that would accurately predict the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+2. understand what the drivers for this are, so the client can get closer to the customers who need or want this service, and enhance their messaging.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these, the chosen model is the Random Forest as it was
+a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score.
+b) the feature importance and permutation importance allow the client an understanding of the key drivers behind *delivery club* signups.

 <br>
 **Metric 1: Classification Accuracy**